Skip to Main Content

 Overview

-Celiac disease is an inherited autoimmune disorder that affects the digestive process of the small intestine.
-It's triggered when an affected person consumes gluten, a protein found in wheat, rye and barley, and the immune system responds by attacking and damaging the small intestine.
-This damage affects the absorption of nutrients in the gut.
+Celiac disease is an inherited autoimmune disorder that affects the digestive process in the small intestine.
+When affected people eat gluten – a protein found in wheat, rye and barley – their immune system responds by attacking and damaging the small intestine.
+This damage affects the absorption of nutrients from the gut.

 Prevalence

-Celiac disease affects at least 3 million Americans, or about 1 percent of the population.
-In people with symptoms linked to the condition, 1 in 56 will have it.
-For those with a first-degree relative (parent, child or sibling) with celiac disease, the prevalence is 1 in 22.
+Celiac disease affects at least 3 million Americans, or about 1% of the population.
+In people with symptoms associated with the condition, testing will show 1 in 56 to have it.
+For those with a first-degree relative (parent, child or sibling) with celiac disease, the incidence is 1 in 22.
 For those with a second-degree relative (aunt, uncle or cousin) with celiac disease, it's 1 in 39.

 Signs & symptoms